dragonstw/socialnets18/assignments/submission 3.md

 ## Introduction
+In this assignement I have went though the netlogo program and saw in detail of how things worked from our social analysis class, I have also been able to go though the netlogo program and have a deeper understanding of how the application worked by modifying the program and see the effects as I did.
 ## Part 1: Small Worlds
 ### methods
 After reading the netlogo user manual and going through the examples including the commands and procedures, I experimented by altering the